U-M uses Duo two-factor authentication for login security to protect the university and you.

 - Choose a Duo option.
 Most people choose the Duo Mobile app on their smartphone.
 See the options at-a-glance or read full descriptions.

 - Enroll in Duo & Turn on Two-Factor for Weblogin.
-Go to UMICH Account Management - Two-Factor for Weblogin and follow the online prompts.
-(See full instructions at Enroll in Duo.)
+Go to Turn On Two-Factor for Weblogin and follow the online prompts.

 Once you are set up, you'll use Duo when you log in, and your UMICH account will be better protected.